rust-unofficial/patterns/patterns/behavioural/command.md

 We want these actions or commands to be executed or invoked in some order later at different time.
 These commands may also be triggered as a result of some event.
 For example, when a user pushes a button, or on arrival of a data packet.
-In addition, these commands might be be undoable.
+In addition, these commands might be undoable.
 This may come in useful for operations of an editor.
 We might want to store logs of executed commands so that we could reapply the changes later if the system crashes.